GIẢI CHI TIẾT ĐỀ THI IELTS READING: How baby talk gives infant brains a boost

 Researchers at Washington State University used 18……………………………, together with specialised computer programs, to analyse how parents interacted with their babies during a normal day.
 The study revealed that 19………………………… tended not to modify their ordinary speech patterns when interacting with their babies.
 According to an idea known as the 20……………………….., they may use a more adult type of speech to prepare infants for the language they will hear outside the family home.
 According to the researchers, hearing baby talk from one parent and ‘normal’ language from the other expands the baby’s 21………………………… of types of speech which they can practise.

 Meanwhile, another study carried out by scientists from the University of Washington and the University of Connecticut recorded speech and sound using special 22……………………………… that the babies were equipped with.
-When they studied the babies again at age two, they found that those who had heard a lot of baby talk in infancy had a much larger 23…………………………….
-Than those who had not.
+When they studied the babies again at age two, they found that those who had heard a lot of baby talk in infancy had a much larger 23……………………………. than those who had not.

 Questions 24-26